 Finding a therapist used to mean receiving a referral or recommendation, then scheduling an appointment, getting dressed, and fighting traffic.
 For someone struggling with depression or anxiety, facing burnout, or already juggling a hectic schedule, each of these steps can act as a barrier to accessing therapy.

 Online therapy promises rapid access, lower costs, and no need to get dressed or leave the house.
 For therapists, it’s an easy way to access more clients and serve the greater good.
 Online therapy, however, raises significant ethical concerns, most notably the challenges of protecting clients’ privacy.
-Therapists must be mindful of state ethical guidelines and laws and embrace best practices for helping people they may never meet in person.
+Therapists must be mindful of guidelines and laws and embrace best practices for helping people they may never meet in person.

 Teletherapy and Online Therapy Today

 Teletherapy is rapidly evolving.
 A few years ago, online therapy primarily occurred over email.
 Now, most clients expect real-time interactions with highly responsive therapists.
 Indeed, rapid access to a therapist is a primary reason many clients seek online therapy.
 Some common delivery methods for online therapy include:

 - Self-help programs through an app.
 Increasingly popular among people who want to improve their mental health, these programs are often developed by therapists or rely on expert therapist insight.

 - Teletherapy through video chat.
 This modality closely mimics traditional therapy but allows clients to access therapists from virtually anywhere with an internet connection.

 - Text therapy.
 Some therapists offer text messages of encouragement or support as part of a larger program.
 Others allow their clients to text them quick questions.
 Text therapy is not a comprehensive treatment approach and usually happens as part of a broader treatment program.